Berupor/Google-Calendar-Analytics/README.md

 ## Features

+- Async support for faster data retrieval and chart generation
 - Extract events from your Google Calendar
 - Compute the total duration of events in a specified time range
 - Visualize the duration of events in a pie chart, bar chart, line chart and more